Harry Enfield & Chums: Dr Philip Boyish Good Looks

 A blond softly spoken TV doctor.
 He is often seen on a morning show couch, reading letters from "menopausal women" about their fantasies of him.
 He seems to take an unusually large number of showers per day.
+In one sketch he reveals he has been "struck off" as a doctor.

+Kevin the Teenager

+A continuation of the "Little Brother" sketches in Harry Enfield's Television Programme, in which Kevin (Enfield) undergoes a major personality change immediately upon turning thirteen, becoming lethargic, stroppy, and overly sensitive.
+Though he is no longer hyperactive, he continues to annoy his parents through his constant complaining and refusal to do anything they tell him.
+He is often joined by his best friend Perry (Burke), who is faultlessly polite to Kevin's parents but rude to his own; Kevin mirrors this attitude by being similarly polite in the presence of Perry's parents, in contrast to his usual horrible behaviour.

+Kevin proved to be a popular character, receiving a VHS special Harry Enfield Presents: Kevin's Guide to Being a Teenager, as well as a feature film, Kevin and Perry Go Large, in 2000.

 The Lovely Wobbly Randy Old Ladies

-A deliberate contrast, on Enfield's part, to show the opposite of 'The Old Gits': Two lecherous old ladies who do not care who approaches them so long as the newcomer is male and good looking.
+A deliberate contrast, on Enfield's part, to show the opposite of "The Old Gits": Two lecherous old ladies who do not care who approaches them so long as the newcomer is male and good looking.
 Their catchphrase is "Ooh!
 Young man!", which they repeat in an attempt to pass themselves off as "nice little old ladies", while comparing young men they encounter to male celebrities of their young adulthood ("You're the spitting image of a young Lester Piggott").
 They also intentionally misinterpret comments made to them as being sexual and flirtatiously tell the victim off for saying it.
 As the series progresses, they begin creating elaborate plans to get men, which often involve abduction.